1 large eggplant, cut into cubes

 - Toss the eggplant and zucchini with 1 tablespoon of the oil, salt, and pepper in a bowl.
 Spread in a large shallow (1-inch-deep) lightly greased baking pan and roast, stirring occasionally, until the vegetables are golden brown and tender, 20 to 25 minutes total.
 Cool.

 - While the vegetables are roasting, heat the remaining 1 tablespoon of oil in a heavy, 3- to 4-quart pot over moderately high heat.
 Add the scallions, cumin, coriander, and cayenne, and cook, stirring, until fragrant, about 1 minute.
 Add the barley and cook, stirring, for 2 minutes more.
-Add the stock and bring to a boil.
+Add the stock and water and bring to a boil.
 Reduce the heat and simmer, covered, for 40 minutes, or until almost all of the liquid is absorbed and the barley is tender.
 Remove from the heat and let stand, covered, for 15 minutes to allow the barley to absorb any additional liquid.

 - Whisk together the lemon juice, garlic, and za’atar in a large bowl.
 Add the barley, roasted vegetables, and remaining ingredients to the bowl and toss to combine.